MAPS-research/GEMRec/README.md

 git clone https://github.com/MAPS-research/ModelCoffer.git
 ```

-### STEP2: Replicate our GemRec-18k dataset presented in our paper and our public dataset
+### STEP2: Replicate our GemRec-18k dataset presented in our paper（TODO: add arxiv link here)
 All models we used are registered in `./roster.csv`, and our prompts are stored in `./promptsets/promptset_v6.csv`.
 To replicate our GemRec-18k dataset, run
 ```
 python3 download_and_generate.py --sd --lr
 ```
 where --sd means generating with three default stable diffusion models, and --lr means generating with the remaining 197 models in `./roster.csv`.
 The generated images will be stored in `./generated/train`.
-It will take awail to download all models, and might break halfway due to civitai server error.
-Please be patient, and if the script breaks, just rerun it.
+It will take a while to download all models through civitai's official API, and might break halfway due to server error.
+Please be patient, and if the script breaks, try to rerun it.
 Our script will skip the downloaded models and continue to download the rest.

 ## Advanced Usage
 **Note that there will be some verbose printing in the terminal, which is for debugging purpose.**